-Dr. Michael Ying Yang is currently Assistant Professor with University of Twente (the Netherlands), heading a group working on scene understanding.
+Michael Ying Yang is Assistant Professor in University of Twente, The Netherlands, heading a group working on scene understanding.

 He received the PhD degree (summa cum laude) from University of Bonn (Germany) in 2011.
-From 2008 to 2012, he worked as Researcher with the Department of Photogrammetry, University of Bonn.
-From 2012 to 2015, he was a Postdoctoral Researcher with the Institute for Information Processing, Leibniz University Hannover.
-From 2015 to 2016, he was a Senior Researcher at TU Dresden.
+From 2008 to 2012, he worked as Researcher with the Department of Photogrammetry, University of Bonn, under supervision of Prof. Wolfgang Förstner.
+From 2012 to 2015, he was a Postdoctoral Researcher with the Institute for Information Processing, Leibniz University Hannover, under the supervision of Prof. Bodo Rosenhahn.
+From 2015 to 2016, he was a Senior Researcher with Computer Vision Lab Dresden, TU Dresden, collaborating with Prof. Carsten Rother.
+He received the venia legendi in Computer Science from Leibniz University Hannover in 06/2016.

-His research interests are in the fields of computer vision and photogrammetry with specialization on scene understanding and semantic interpretation from imagery.
-He published over 100 papers in international journals and conference proceedings and currently co-supervise 4 PhD students.
-He serves as Associate Editor of ISPRS Journal of Photogrammetry and Remote Sensing, co-chair of ISPRS working group II/5 Dynamic Scene Analysis, and recipient of the ISPRS President's Honorary Citation (2016) and Best Science Paper Award at BMVC 2016.
+His research interests are in the fields of computer vision with specialization on scene understanding.
+He works on Multimodal Learning and Deep Generative Models in the recent years.
+He published over 100 articles in international journals and conference proceedings and co-supervise 5 PhD students.
+He serves as Associate Editor of ISPRS Journal of Photogrammetry and Remote Sensing, and recipient of the ISPRS President's Honorary Citation (2016) and Best Science Paper Award at BMVC 2016.
+He co-organized 12 workshops with CVPR/ICCV/ECCV, and is guest editor of 4 journal special issues.
 Since 2016, he is a Senior Member of IEEE.
 He is regularly serving as program committee member of conferences and reviewer for international journals.

 Please visit personal homepage for up-to-date details: